|Oracle® Database Appliance Getting Started Guide

 |PDF · Mobi · ePub|

-This chapter provides a checklist of tasks to deploy bare metal Oracle software after Oracle Database Appliance has been rack mounted and cabled.
-Configuring Oracle Database Appliance software requires approximately one hour to complete.
-This chapter contains the following sections, each of which must be completed before proceeding to the next:
+This chapter provides a checklist of tasks to deploy bare metal Oracle software after you have connectivity to Oracle Database Appliance as described in Chapter 2.
+Deploying Oracle Database Appliance software requires approximately one hour to complete.
+Complete the steps in the first of the following two sections before proceeding to the second section:

 Note:For a checklist of tasks to deploy Oracle software on a virtualized Oracle Database Appliance, see Chapter 4, "Deploying Oracle Software on Oracle Database Appliance Virtualized Platform."